Including Addressing Racism, Misogyny and Homophobia

 “We often assume that all teachers within a discipline address the same curriculum.
 This isn’t always the case.
 We frequently find gaps between goals and what is actually taught, and these gaps can have a lasting impact on a child’s learning.” – Dr. Heidi Hayes Jacobs

-A curriculum would bring into focus clear outcomes that reflect the science-based skills necessary to achieve found in sport psychology, social-emotional learning, and positive psychology.
-It would also specifically give guidance to coaches on how to teach anti-racist and anti-misogynistic lessons on their teams.
+A curriculum would bring clear outcomes that reflect the science-based skills necessary to achieve found in sport psychology, social-emotional learning, and positive psychology.
+It would also specifically give guidance to coaches on how to address multiculturalism, racism, misogyny and homophobia in a team setting.